-STILL the 'Friendliest Sportive Around' Our 2021 event is back with a vengeance plus some improvements and additions to ensure that you get the best experience you've ever had and that the Fat Lad cycling Sportive continues to be one of the best in the Sportive calendar.
+TO ENTER YOU MUST CLICK ON RED ENTER BUTTON BELOW AND FOLLOW THE LINK TO OUR SIGN UP PAGES ON RIDER HQ.
+Still the 'Friendliest Sportive Around'.
+Back with a vengeance plus some improvements and additions to ensure that you get the best experience you've ever had and that the Fat Lad cycling Sportive continues to be one of the best in the Sportive calendar.
 Get a great taste of Yorkshire cycling and Yorkshire hospitality at it's best!

 Rated 2/5 for difficulty as some might not be used to Yorkshire hills, this beautiful undulating route weaves up the Wharfe Valley for a gentle half days ride.